danielruizluna/laravel-react-todo/README.md

 ## IMPORTANT ##
 The app files are prepared to be executed in kubernetes, you may find some trouble trying to execute it in a diferent enviroment without proper changes.

+Also note that the app is configured for local tests with debug mode activated.

 ## BEFORE EXECUTING ##
 You need to create a user inside mysql for remote conections the first time you launch a mysql pod.
 This will persist for future containers thanks to the persistent volume.
 Example: